ldaptools/ldaptools/docs/en/reference/Attribute-Converters.md

   * `fromLdap`: Takes the RID of a group and returns the group's name.

 #### *functional_level*
-  * `fromLdap`: Takes an Active Directory functional level as an int and converts it to a human readable form.

   * `toLdap`: This should not be used.
 You should only read the value from LDAP.

+  * `fromLdap`: Takes an Active Directory functional level as an int and converts it to a human readable form.

+#### *gpoptions*
+  * `toLdap`: Takes a bool and converts it to a string int to represent whether inheritance is blocked on an OU.

+  * `fromLdap`: Takes a gpOptions value and converts it to a bool for whether GPO inheritance is set to be blocked.